Loading

 Hearing

 The Committee invited the presidents of four major universities to testify about antisemitism on their campuses.
 Those able to attend included Magill of the University of Pennsylvania, Claudine Gay of Harvard, and Sally Kornbluth of MIT.
-It was later reported that at least one other university president, Minouche Shafik of Columbia University, was invited to testify before the committee, but declined due to a "scheduling conflict."
-The presidents were joined by Pamela Nadell, professor of History at American University.
+The three presidents were joined by Pamela Nadell, a professor of history at American University.
+It was later reported that Minouche Shafik of Columbia University was invited to testify before the committee, but she declined due to a "scheduling conflict" with pre-planned speeches at the 2023 United Nations Climate Change Conference in Dubai.

 Committee chairwoman Virginia Foxx (R-NC) led the hearing on December 5, and noted that the rise of antisemitism on college campuses is disturbing and threatening to Jewish students, faculty, and staff.
 The presidents were each asked whether "calling for the genocide of Jews" violated their rules of bullying and harassment.
 During the hearing when Kornbluth, who is Jewish, said she had not heard any calls for genocide, Rep. Elise Stefanik claimed that chants of "Intifada" (Arabic) may be considered a "call for the genocide" of Jewish people.
 Each president replied that the answer at their institution depended on context.